 RALPH NELSON ELLIOT

-Elliott found a distraction in studying the stock market behavior while overcoming consequences of a serious sickness.
-He concentrated on the study of the charts on different periods trying to find an universal principle of the price behavior.
+Elliott found a distraction in studying the stock market behavior while overcoming the consequences of a serious sickness.
+He concentrated on the study of the charts on different periods trying to find a universal principle of the price behavior.
 He thought that would help one to predict the movement direction of the market quotations with high accuracy.

 By the end of the 1920th, he managed to create a working version of the theory.
 It was the 5-wave pattern describing almost everything that happens on the market.
 Elliott noticed that the mass psychology was unified in general.
 He believed it was a consequence of the reaction to the external factors.
-Thus, you can describe the increasing and decreasing oscillations as some repetitive pattern.
+Thus, you can describe the increasing and decreasing oscillations as some repetitive patterns.
 The wave pattern.
-At the same time, the author found out that the market itself had a fractal nature so one and the same pattern occurs on different time intervals.
+At the same time, the author found out that the market itself had a fractal nature so the same pattern occurs at different time intervals.
 That is, we can infinitely split the existing wave moves into the smaller ones.
 In other words, each movement repeats itself on the different scales.